Lectures & workshops

 Contact me for more information and to book.

-Presentations at international conferences in 2025
+My latest presentations at international conferences

-This year, I presented my research at three international conferences.
+In 2025 I presented my research at three international conferences.

-For the fifth time, I presented my research at the Nordic Educational Research Association (NERA) conference, held at the University of Helsinki in March.
-This year, I presented my research within the School Development Network.
-The presentation was titled 'What is Backstage Pedagogy?.
+The first one was at the Nordic educational conference Nordic Educational Research Association (NERA) conference, which was held at the University of Helsinki in March.
+The lecture was held in the School Development Network and was titled What is Backstage Pedagogy?.
 How can we deal with the undesirable consequences of pupils' backstage pedagogy?
-Examples from a Swedish municipal lower secondary school'.
+Examples from a Swedish municipal lower secondary school.

-At the conference, I also led a workshop.
-'How can we oppose the impact of neoliberal educational reforms on formal education and social life?'
+At the conference, I also led a workshop: How can we oppose the impact of Neoliberal educational reforms on formal education and social life?

-This year, I presented my research for the fifth time at the European Conference on Ethics and Integrity in Academia (ECEIA), which was held at Uppsala University in June.
-The title of this year's presentation was 'How do pupils distinguish between helping and cheating?
-An ethnographic study from a Swedish municipal lower secondary school'.
+For the 5th time, I presented my research for the fifth time at the European Conference on Ethics and Integrity in Academia (ECEIA), which was held at Uppsala University in June.
+The title of this year's presentation was: How do pupils distinguish between helping and cheating?
+An ethnographic study from a Swedish municipal lower secondary school.

-In September, I presented my research for the fourth time at the European Conference on Educational Research (ECER), which was held in Belgrade, Serbia this year.
-My presentation was part of the Curriculum Network and was entitled 'How can teachers support individual learning in a digitalised sharing culture?
-Teachers' Views on Pupils' 'Backstage Pedagogy'.
+In September, I presented my research for the 4th time at the European Conference on Educational Research (ECER), which was held in Belgrade, Serbia.
+My presentation was part of the Curriculum Network and was entitled How can teachers support individual learning in a digitalised sharing culture?
+Teachers' Views on Pupils' 'Backstage Pedagogy.